Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Constant-Depth CX ladders

 Here we can achieve this logical, constant-depth scaling due to the use of $[[4,2,2]]$ patches where each patch sits in a row of atoms, as shown in Figure~\ref{fig:summary_of_results}.
-Movement costs are constant, as transversal CNOTs require no movement and flag qubits only move a fixed horizontal distance.
-Going forward, however, we will be interested in performing such circuits on logical qubits of arbitrary distance $d$, where each code block may require a 2D array of atoms whose width and height scale with $d$.
-When performing transversal CNOTs or state preparation, movement time will therefore also scale with $d$.
-While this may suggest the loss of a constant-depth advantage (as we will discuss in Section~\ref{sec:motivation_constant}) the logical, nearest-neighbor circuit structure keeps movement times short, allowing the dominant time cost of gate layers to remain constant for relevant code distances.
+Movement costs are constant, as transversal CXs require no movement, and flag qubits only move a fixed horizontal distance.
+Going forward, we may also be interested in performing such circuits on logical qubits of arbitrary distance $d$, where each code block may require a 2D array of atoms whose width and height scale with $d$.
+When performing transversal CXs or state preparation, movement time will therefore scale with $d$.
+While this may suggest the loss of a constant-depth advantage, as we will discuss in Section~\ref{sec:motivation_constant} the logical, nearest-neighbor circuit structure mitigates movement costs at scale.